-- topo ra.grd NetCDF format grid of range, azimuth, and topography. - real.grd or imag.grd NetCDF grids of range, azimuth, and the real or imaginary part of the complex interferogram (files are deleted when no longer needed). - phase.grd NetCDF grid of range, azimuth, and interferometric phase modulus 2π . - corr.grd NetCDF grid of range, azimuth, and interferometrric coherence (0-1.) - xphase.grd NetCDF grid of range, azimuth, and phase gradient in the range direction in units of radians per pixel (optional). - yphase.grd NetCDF grid of range, azimuth, and phase gradient in the azimuth direction in units of radians per pixel (optional). - mask.grd NetCDF grid of range, azimuth, and NaN or 1.
-NaN signifies data should be masked. - unwrap.grd NetCDF grid of unwrapped interferometric phase in radians (optional).
+topo_ra.grd Grid of range, azimuth, and topography.

+- real.grd or imag.grd Grids of range, azimuth, and the real or imaginary part of the complex interferogram (files are deleted when no longer needed). - phase.grd Grid of range, azimuth, and interferometric phase modulus 2π . - corr.grd Grid of range, azimuth, and interferometrric coherence (0-1.) - xphase.grd Grid of range, azimuth, and phase gradient in the range direction in units of radians per pixel (optional). - yphase.grd Grid of range, azimuth, and phase gradient in the azimuth direction in units of radians per pixel (optional). - mask.grd Grid of range, azimuth, and NaN or 1.
+NaN signifies data should be masked.

+unwrap.grd Grid of unwrapped interferometric phase in radians (optional).

+All the files with suffix .grd are in NetCDF format.
 When the interferometric products have been transformed back to geographic coordinates the file names include an $ll$.
-For example $phase_ll.grd$ is a netcdf file of longitude, latitude, and interferometric phase modulus 2π .
+For example, phase_ll.grd is a netcdf file of longitude, latitude, and interferometric phase modulus 2π .

 Files having a .ps suffix are postscript plots of the quantity.
-For example phase mask_ll.ps is a postscript plot of masked phase in geographic coordinates.
+For example, phase_mask_ll.ps is a postscript plot of masked phase in geographic coordinates.

 Files having a .kml/png suffix are Google Earth images.
-For example phase_mask_ll.kml/png is a Google Earth image of masked phase in geographic coordinates.
+For example, phase_mask_ll.kml/png is a Google Earth image of masked phase in geographic coordinates.

-(Note that the GMT command grd2xyz phase.grd -Zf > phase will produce a flat file of floats with a size of 4nrowncol bytes)
+(Note that the GMT command grd2xyz phase.grd -Zf > phase will produce a flat file of floats with a size of 4 nrow ncol bytes.)